centreon/centreon-documentation/versioned_docs/version-22.10/graph-views/advanced-configuration.md

 > If the new port is below 1024, use this procedure below "Define
 > port below 1024" instead.

-On your Centreon MAP server, stop the Centreon MAP server:
+On your Centreon MAP (Legacy) server, stop the Centreon MAP server:

 ```shell
 systemctl stop centreon-map